 Services offered by The Colony Group

-While the firm offers consulting on investments held outside of the Colony Group, it typically provides its investment management services on a discretionary basis, meaning it does not consult the client for every trade.
+While the firm offers consulting on investments held outside of The Colony Group, it typically provides its investment management services on a discretionary basis, meaning it does not consult the client for every trade.
+That said, the firm does provide some non-discretionary management, but the vast majority of its assets under management are held on a discretionary basis.

 - Portfolio management